ladnik/pascal/README.md

 ### Executing the exported executables
 - For Windows, get the latest release [here](https://github.com/ladnik/pascal/releases/latest/download/windows-amd64.zip), unpack it and run _pascal.exe_.
 - For Linux, get the latest release [here](https://github.com/ladnik/pascal/releases/latest/download/linux-amd64.tar.gz), unpack it and run _pascal_ (or open it in a terminal and run `chmod +x pascal` and `./pascal`).
+If you haven't installed Java yet, install the correct JRE and JDK for your system through your package manager.

 ## Examples